-The stone walls and stone shelters bear the same layout as when the Greeks cultivated the plain 24 centuries ago.
-Protected as UNESCO World Heritage, this is the location of the oldest continuously cultivated vineyards in the world!
+The stone walls and shelters bear the same layout as when the Greeks cultivated the plain 24 centuries ago.
+Protected as UNESCO World Heritage, this location is the oldest continuously farmed vineyard globally!

-So, if you’re trying to figure out what to do in Hvar, the unique Stari Grad Plain certain deserves a spot in your itinerary.
+So, if you’re trying to figure out what to do in Hvar, the unique Stari Grad Plain certainly deserves a spot in your itinerary.

 Go On Amazing Day Trips From Hvar

-The Pakleni archipelago is just a quick boat ride from old town Hvar.
+The Pakleni archipelago is just a quick boat ride from the old town of Hvar.
 You can take a water taxi from Hvar to Pakleni islands or join a day tour.